ZdenekSrotyr/release-notes-generator/README.md

 - Command line arguments for flexible configuration
 - Ability to generate from the last successful run
 - Customizable time period for generating release notes
+- Individual release notes for each component in a separate file
+- Option to process and notify only about new releases that weren't processed before

 ## Installation